TIO-IKIM/CellViT/docs/readmes/preprocessing.md

 ```
 **Precedence of Target-Magnification, Downsampling and Level**

-Target magnification has the highest priority.
-If all three are passed, always the target magnification is used for output.
+Target_mpp has the highest priority.
+If all four are passed, always the target mpp is used for output.
 Level has the lowest priority.
 Sorted by priority:

+- Target microns per pixel: Overwrites all other selections
 - Target magnification: Overwrites downsampling and level
 - Downsampling: Overwrites level
 - Level: Lowest priority, default used when neither target magnification nor downsampling is passed